Elliott R. Corbett: The P Ranch

 The P Ranch was sold to the Federal government because the government needed the Blitzen Valley water rights to protect water levels on the Malheur Lake Bird Reservation.
 A part of the property is now the Malheur National Wildlife Refuge and the rest is managed by the United States Fish and Wildlife Service.
 Some of the remaining P Ranch Buildings (the main ranch house burned down in 1947), the Long Barn, French's Round Barn (for training horses) and the Beef Wheel and the Frenchglen Hotel are now listed on the National Register of Historic Places.

-Years later the P Ranch range lands became a source of contention when on 2 January 2016 the Occupation of the Malheur National Wildlife Refuge occurred, a militant protest and occupation lasting a number of weeks, led by some Nevada state ranchers protesting against US Federal control of lands.
-The standoff was covered on a daily basis by the US and international media.

 The investment had always been one of the Corbetts' less fortunate undertakings.
 It proved too large to manage effectively in those days with poor communications, especially by absentee landlords.
 When Elliott Corbett was asked if he had appreciated owning this childhood haunt, he replied that while he had enjoyed the place as boy, as an owner it had been a constant financial drain on him and he was glad to unload it to the Swifts.
 It was a costly early lesson to the brothers who never again invested in ventures in which they had an emotional attachment, nor in enterprises that they were not able to oversee directly.

 Public service and charitable activities

-Elliott Corbett was involved with a number of charitable causes.

-Oregon Voter on Elliott Corbett role

-The Oregon Voter described his contribution.
-"In his long work in community and public affairs...he gave freely... of his knowledge and experience as a banker and manager of a family estate, to those charitable, philanthropic and educational institutions so that today most of them have sound budgets and practical administration procedures they might not have had but for him. ...
+The Oregon Voter described his contribution: "In his long work in community and public affairs...he gave freely... of his knowledge and experience as a banker and manager of a family estate, to those charitable, philanthropic and educational institutions so that today most of them have sound budgets and practical administration procedures they might not have had but for him. ...
 He was kindly but firm [to others] working with him [giving] an education in what to find in a financial statement and the knack of seeing weakness and waste...in [what are] important facets of public philanthropy".